 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)

 Chili peppers are muy calliente!
 Because they are so hot, I always demonstrate how to handle them in my cooking classes.
 The heat from chilis can stay on your skin for hours, even after washing.
 If you rub your eyes after handling peppers you may be in for an uncomfortable time.
-So I am going to show you a technique that helps you avoid the hottest part of the chili, the seeds and pith.
-THAT SAID, if you have sensitive skin or take care of small children you may wish to wear food preparation gloves or use a food processor (affiliate link) to chop your chili pepper.
-If a food processor isn’t in the budget try this tiny food processor! (affiliate link) This will prevent any hot contact later.
-BUT if you are like me and like to do things the hard way (lol) I am here to help!
-This technique works for any pepper that is shaped like jalapeno or Serrano.
+So I am going to show you a technique that helps you avoid the two hottest part of the chili, the seeds and pith.
+But I will also give options to avoid touching the chilis altogether.

 Step 1: